jeffThompson/PhysicalComputing/Week03_Buttons/Demos/02-Debouncing.md

 from adafruit_debouncer import Debouncer
 ```

 This import syntax is a little different than we've seen before.
 It only brings in the part of the debouncing library that we need.
+We don't have to do it this way, but it helps keep our code cleaner.

-Next, we create a variable for the debounced button, giving it the pin it's attached to:
+Next, we create a variable for the debounced button.
+This is pretty similar to a normal button, but in two steps: first we create the pin the button is attached to, then create a button variable with that pin.

 ```python
 pin = digitalio.DigitalInOut(board.D5)